soltros/Soltros-OS/README.md

 - **Container signing** with cosign for security

 ### 🎨 Desktop Environment
-- **Cinnamon Desktop** with dark theme by default for lightweight performance
+- **Budgie Desktop** with dark theme by default for lightweight performance
 - **LightDM** display manager for fast boot times
 - **Papirus icon theme** for a modern look
 - **Custom branding** and SoltrOS identity